-Diabetes mellitus being the high risk factor for glaucoma development, therefore it is essential to identify and diagnose in its early stages by intraocular pressure (IOP) measurement.
-Despite the availability of several tonometers Goldmann applanation tonometer is considered as gold standard however makes its use restricted in some circumstances due to patient incompatibility and postural abnormalities.
+Diabetes mellitus is considered as a risk factor for glaucoma therefore it is essential to identify and diagnose in its early stages by intraocular pressure (IOP) measurements.
+Goldmann applanation tonometer provides accurate pressure values however its use is restricted in some circumstances due to patient incompatibility and postural abnormalities.

-Newly introduced ICare[TM] tonometer (Finland Oy, Espoo, Finland) is popular for its rapidity and ease of acquaintance of intraocular pressure (IOP) values in unanesthetized corneas.
-(Hence it is used not only to diagnose and follow up glaucoma patients but also used as domiciliary tonometer.
-When tested against Goldmann applanation tonometer (GAT) in normal 42 healthy subjects it yielded small statistical insignificant positive bias.1 IOP readings obtained by ICareTM tonometer in 178 primary open angle glaucoma patients were comparable to GAT values.
-2 Previous study of ICareTM tonometer in assessing influence of measuring position of probe in 40 normal subjects showed good correlation between central and peripheral pressures.
-3
+Newly introduced ICare[TM] tonometer (Finland Oy, Espoo, Finland) is popular for its rapidity and ease of 18 19 acquaintance of intraocular pressure (IOP) values in unanesthetized corneas.
+It is used not only to 20 diagnose and follow up glaucoma patients but also used as domiciliary tonometer.
+When tested against 21 Goldmann applanation tonometer (GAT) in normal 42 healthy subjects it yielded small statistical insignificant positive bias.1 IOP readings obtained by ICareTM tonometer in 178 primary open angle 22 glaucoma patients were comparable to GAT values.2 Previous study of ICare[TM] tonometer in assessing 23 24 influence of measuring position of probe in 40 normal subjects showed good correlation between central and peripheral pressures.3 25

-Present study was carried out to evaluate ICareTM tonometer reliability and validity of IOP measurements in diabetic patients and normal subjects in addition to evaluation of central and peripheral corneal pressures.
+Present study investigated reliability and validity of ICareTM tonometer reliability in diabetic patients and 27 28 normal subjects in addition to evaluation of central and peripheral corneal pressures.